KOSASIH/AgriPro/README.md

 **Mission:**
 Our mission is to revolutionize the way people engage with their plants, gardens, and farms.
 We strive to provide a comprehensive and user-friendly platform that equips users with accurate disease identification, expert treatment recommendations, educational resources, and community interaction.
 Through AgriPro, we aim to foster a global community of passionate plant enthusiasts, promoting healthier plants, sustainable practices, and a deeper connection to nature.

-# The Problem we want to solve
+# The Problem We Want To Solve

 Here are some of the problems that the AgriPro app aims to address: